GJvignesh/Human-activity-detection/README.md

 Problem statement is taken from: https://www.kaggle.com/uciml/human-activity-recognition-with-smartphones

-Here based on human engineered features from sensors data various machine learning techniques are experimented with Raw data + Deep learning model.
+Here model is built on top of human engineered features from sensors data + classical machine learning techniques are experimented

+Then deeplearning model is developed with Raw data (Gyroscope and accelerometer data from smartphone) + Deep learning model.
+Both the results are compared.

+### Problem Statement

+* Accelerometer and Gyroscope readings are taken from 30 volunteers while performing the following 6 Activities.
+Given this data we have to predict the Activity

+### Use case:

+* This can be used in Smart watch, phone or fit bands

+### Bussiness Impact

+* This can be used as product features

+### Data Cleaning

+* Preprocessing of the data

+* Duplicate removel

+* Exploratory data analysis

+### Algorithm Applied

-    To achieve the accuracy of model par with Expert engineered features, various Deep_learning models are tried with Hyperparameter tuning
+* To achieve the accuracy of model par with Expert engineered features, various Deep_learning models are tried with Hyperparameter tuning

-    LSTM deeper architecture (Stacking) & wider Architecture (Neurons in layers) are fine tuned to find the best params
+* LSTM deeper architecture (Stacking) & wider Architecture (Neurons in layers) are fine tuned to find the best params

-    Batch_size for LSTM is also tuned to find the best Accuracy
+* Batch_size for LSTM is also tuned to find the best Accuracy

-    Bi-directional LSTM stacked with LSTM cell tried
+* Bi-directional LSTM stacked with LSTM cell tried

-    2-D convolutional neural network is tuned with following params as hyper params (Kernel size, Maxpooling layer, Dropout rate, Neurons in Dense layer)
+* 2-D convolutional neural network is tuned with following params as hyper params (Kernel size, Maxpooling layer, Dropout rate, Neurons in Dense layer)

-    As we see in the table, the best LSTM has accuarcy of 96.1% which is in par with classical model with 561 Domain Expert engineered features
+* As we see in the table, the best LSTM has accuarcy of 96.1% which is in par with classical model with 561 Domain Expert engineered features

-    The best CNN Architecture have 96.8% accuracy which is in par with classical model with 561 Domain Expert engineered features.
+* The best CNN Architecture have 96.8% accuracy which is in par with classical model with 561 Domain Expert engineered features.

-    Our Deep learning model almost abstracted details needed to achieve the classical model with 561 Domain Expert engineered features.
+* Our Deep learning model almost abstracted details needed to achieve the classical model with 561 Domain Expert engineered features.

-    Best model in terms of accuarcy:
+* Best model in terms of accuarcy:

-    Deep_cnn > Double stacked LSTM > Bidirectional LSTM + LSTM
+* Deep_cnn > Double stacked LSTM > Bidirectional LSTM + LSTM

-    Model_4, Model_6, Model_7, Model_8 outperformed the classical machinelearning model with Expert engineered features in terms of accuracy as metric
+### Feature Engineering (done by experts, alreday avalibale)

+* These sensor signals are preprocessed by applying noise filters and then sampled in fixed-width windows(sliding windows) of 2.56 seconds each with 50% overlap. ie., each window has 128 readings.